goodekat/limeaid/README.md

 limeaid is an R package for assessing explanations created using the R package [lime](https://lime.data-imaginist.com/).
 The current implementation was developed to be used with classification models with a binary response and continuous features.
+See the corresponding paper [here](https://onlinelibrary.wiley.com/doi/full/10.1002/sam.11500).

 ``` r
 # Installation instructions